 Here’s everything you need to know about this classic caddis fly pattern!
 From why it works so well, to how to tie it and the best techniques to fish this pattern, read on to find out more.

 Al Troth was inspired by some palmer flies and the hair wing of the Little Red Sedge Fly by G.E.M.
 Skues.
-He incorporated various elements of these flies to create the Elk Hair Caddis, aiming to imitate the Green Caddis.
+He incorporated various elements of these flies to create the fly, aiming to imitate the Green Caddis.

 Troth came up with a simple but effective fly, using a palmered hackle to bulk out the body of the fly and elk hair for added buoyancy.
 Elk hair is hollow, which makes it an effective material to use when fly tying dry flies.
 In fact, Troth had initially intended this pattern to be an emerger fly, but the elk hair made it ride high and float on the surface – and the rest is history!

 Al Troth first sold his pattern from Bud Lilly’s Fly Shop in West Yellowstone.
-Although competition for dry flies was fierce at the time, the Caddis’ popularity took off, and it’s been a top choice for fly anglers ever since.
+Although competition for dry flies was fierce at the time, the Caddis’ popularity took off, and it’s been a top choice for fishermen ever since.

 Since the original caddis pattern designed by Al Troth, many different variations have been created.
 With adaptations to the hackle, body, and wing colors, the caddis fly patterns can imitate a range of different caddis and stonefly species.

 The Elk Hair Caddis imitates adult caddisflies and smaller stoneflies.
 Depending on the colors and size used to tie this pattern, you can represent a range of these species.
-The Elk Hair Caddis creates a realistic silhouette which is almost guaranteed to draw trout to the surface to sip on these floating bugs.
+It creates a realistic silhouette which is almost guaranteed to draw trout to the surface to sip on these floating bugs.

-You’re not just limited to fly fishing caddis patterns for trout and grayling.
-Fly anglers also use the Elk Hair Caddis for fly fishing steelhead in saltwater with a lot of success.
+You’re not just limited to fly fishing caddis patterns for smaller trout and grayling.
+We love to use this fly for fly fishing steelhead and have had a lot of success.

 For fly fishing for steelhead, you’ll need to make a few adaptions to the pattern.
 Go for a fly in sizes 6 – 10, using medium-grade hackle for the legs and clipped elk hair wings.
-You can also choose to add a flash of translucent material under the wing for greater productivity when fly fishing for steelhead in saltwater.
+You can also choose to add a flash of translucent material under the wing for greater productivity.

 Here’s what you need to tie a Caddis: